hassanzohdy/visualizer-js-docs/packages/events.md

 events.emit('event', value1, value2, value3, ....values);
 ```

-> You can send any number of arguments to the method, all of these arguments will be passed to any listener to that event(s).
+> You can pass any number of arguments to the method, all of these arguments will be passed to any listener to that event(s).

 # Trigger
 An alias method to [emit](#emit) method.